Secure Workwear Recycling

 02

-Store in a secure location within your workplace
+Store unwanted workwear in a secure location within your workplace

 Advise your staff on how to dispose of their used uniforms properly.
-Your textiles can be either within a plastic bag or loose inside the bin.
+Your textiles can be in a plastic bag or loose inside the bin.

 Lockable Bin